microsoft/winget-cli/doc/specs/Configuration-COM-API.md

 This interface is the primary mechanism used to actually read and write configuration to the system, but it is not expected that you would use this directly as a consumer of Microsoft.Management.Configuration.

+## IConfigurationSetProcessor interface

+Contains the lifetime of the processing action for a configuration set.

+This interface is used to contain the lifetime of a processing action, but it is not expected that you would use this directly as a consumer of Microsoft.Management.Configuration.

 ## IConfigurationProcessorFactory interface

 Allows different runtimes to provide specialized handling of configuration processing.